 - 2.1 Written notification of the outdoor markets shall be provided to the City and all premises within a 200 metre radius of the site.
 The notification shall be in a letter form and is to include information relating to the opening times and activities of the markets.
 The letter shall include a contact telephone number to notify the event organisers of any problems.
-The written notification shall be distributed at least seven days prior to the commencement of each market day; - 2.2 Event organisers shall be available to answer the nominated contact telephone number provided to the residents and operating businesses written to in 2.1 above from 6:00am until 12:00pm on the day of each event to enable members of the public to seek information or lodge any complaints.
+The written notification of all of the proposed event dates shall be undertaken in advance of the first event being held; - 2.2 Event organisers shall be available to answer the nominated contact telephone number provided to the residents and operating businesses written to in 2.1 above from 6:00am until 12:00pm on the day of each event to enable members of the public to seek information or lodge any complaints.
 A copy of any complaints received shall be forwarded to the City; and

-- 2.3 A Parking Management Plan shall be submitted to, and approved by the City prior to the outdoor market including more than 50 stalls.
+- 2.3 A Parking Management Plan shall be submitted to, and approved by the City prior to the outdoor market including more than 50 stalls or if operating during the same times and dates as the vintage art markets in the Rosemount Hotel Car Park.
 The Parking Management Plan shall include the following: - The location and management of parking for the Outdoor Markets; - Access to internal staff and customer parking; and - Review of the Parking Management Plan every 12 months, with any changes identified during this review or by the City being incorporated into an updated Parking Management Plan approved by the City as part of the review.